Playing Stochastically in Weighted Timed Games to Emulate Memory: Introduction

 When studying optimal reachability objectives with both positive and negative weights, it is known that strategies of player $\MinPl$ require memory to play optimally (see~\cite{BrihayeGeeraertsHaddadMonmege-17} for the case of finite games).
 More precisely, the memory needed is pseudo-polynomial (i.e.~polynomial if constants are encoded in unary).
 For \WTG{s}, the memory needed even becomes exponential.
 An important challenge is thus to find ways to avoid using such complex strategies, e.g.~by proposing alternative classes of strategies that are more easily amenable to implementation.

-Strategies considered so far are deterministic.
-Though the game has no stochastic edges, it is possible to allow players to use stochastic strategies.
-This approach has been recently studied in the setting of finite games~\cite{MPR20}, where it is shown that memory may indeed be emulated using randomness in finite reachability games with integer weights.
-More precisely, the minimal value $\MinPl$ can achieve using memoryless stochastic strategies is the same as the value achievable using deterministic strategies.
-In the present work, we lift the results obtained in \cite{MPR20} for finite games to the timed setting.
+We thus use the same ideas as developed before for \SPG{s}, introducing stochasticity in strategies.
 A first important challenge is to analyse how to play stochastically in \WTG{s}.
 To our knowledge, this has not been studied before.
 Starting from a notion of stochastic behaviours in a timed automaton considered in~\cite{BertrandBouyerBrihayeMenetBaierGroserJurdzinski-14} (for the one-player setting), we propose a new class of stochastic strategies.
 Compared with~\cite{BertrandBouyerBrihayeMenetBaierGroserJurdzinski-14}, our class is larger in the sense that we allow Dirac distributions for delays, which subsumes the setting of deterministic strategies.
 However, in order to ensure that strategies yield a well-defined probability distribution on sets of executions, we need measurability properties stronger than the one considered in~\cite{BertrandBouyerBrihayeMenetBaierGroserJurdzinski-14} (we actually provide an example showing that their hypothesis was not strong enough).

 Then, we turn our attention towards the expected cumulated weight of the set of plays conforming to a pair of stochastic strategies.
 We first prove that under the previous measurability hypotheses, this expectation is well-defined when restricting to the set of plays following a finite sequence of transitions.
 In order to have the convergence of the global expectation, we identify another property of strategies of $\MinPl$, which intuitively ensures that the set of target locations is reached quickly enough.
 This allows us to define a notion of stochastic value (resp.~memoryless stochastic value) of the game, i.e.~the best value $\MinPl$ can achieve using stochastic strategies (resp.~memoryless stochastic strategies), when $\MaxPl$ uses stochastic strategies (resp.~memoryless stochastic strategies) too.